valkey-io/valkey-doc/commands/client-kill.md

 * `CLIENT KILL DB db`.
 Kill clients operating on the specified database id.
 * `CLIENT KILL IP ip`.
 Kill clients with the specified originating IP address.
 * `CLIENT KILL CAPA capa`.
 Kill clients that have the specified capabilities.
+* `CLIENT KILL NOT-ID client-id [client-id ...]`.
+Kill clients are not in the IDs set.
+* `CLIENT KILL NOT-TYPE type`.
+Kill clients are not in the specified type.
+* `CLIENT KILL NOT-ADDR ip:port`.
+Kill clients except the specified ip and port.
+* `CLIENT KILL NOT-LADDR ip:port`.
+Kill all clients not connected to specified local (bind) address.
+* `CLIENT KILL NOT-USER username`.
+Closes all the connections that are not authenticated with the specified [ACL](../topics/acl.md) username.
+* `CLIENT KILL NOT-FLAGS flags`.
+Kill clients not with the specified flag string.
+* `CLIENT KILL NOT-NAME name`.
+Kill clients not with the specified name.
+* `CLIENT KILL NOT-LIB-NAME lib-name`.
+Kill clients not using the specified library name.
+* `CLIENT KILL NOT-LIB-VER lib-version`.
+Kill clients not with the specified library version.
+* `CLIENT KILL NOT-DB db`.
+Kill clients not with the specified database ID.
+* `CLIENT KILL NOT-CAPA capa`.
+Kill clients not with the specified capabilities.
+* `CLIENT KILL NOT-IP ip`.
+Kill clients not with the specified IP address.

 It is possible to provide multiple filters at the same time.
 The command will handle multiple filters via logical AND.
 For example: